ErkanHatipoglu/AI-Product-Manager-Nanodegree-Program/2- Build a Model with Google AutoML/README.md

 - *Build_a_model_project_files* directory is the root directory.
 - *images* folder is for example images,
 - *automl-modeling-report.docx* is the report document filled by me.
+- *automl-modeling-report.pdf* is the pdf version of the final modeling report document.

 ## Notes <a name="notes"/>
 - Most of the parts of this README are directly copied from the Udacity project instructions.